xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD15_LAB_MANUAL.md

 In this lab, you will create a web application in Microsoft Azure that runs in Free mode.
 Free mode is an excellent tool for testing and running small, non-intensive web applications.
 However, there is a limit of data transfer per day on the Free mode tool.
 After completing Exercise 2, you are encouraged to further test the deployed web application.
 However, if you do a lot of extra testing, you may encounter the limit and the application may become unavailable.

+>**Note:** This lab is dependent on the successful execution of the lab of Modules 11 and 13.
+If you have not executed labs of Modules 11 and 13, this lab will not function properly.

 ### Exercise 1: Deploying a Web Application to Microsoft Azure

 #### Scenario